 MATH 596.
-Capstone Proposal.
+Action Research Proposal.
 2 Hours.

 With guidance from faculty, students pursue problems in the context of their classrooms, schools, or districts which impinge on student achievement in mathematics.
 Students work with their faculty advisors to characterize the problems, complete reviews of relevant literature, and create action research proposals to address the problems and evaluate outcomes of the proposed interventions.
+Prerequisites: ED 501 and ED 502 or MATH 523 and ED 502.